Caring for a Natal Mahogany Plant (Trichilia Emetica)

-Mahogany is not prone to interior pests, however it can still get them, the pests to watch for are Mealy bug & Scale.
-The best treatment is to clean away the bugs away, clean your your plant leaves regularly with insecticidal soap, and in relentless cases treat your plant with systemic pesticide as directed.
+Mahogany is not prone to interior pests, however, it can still get them.
+The pests to watch for are mealy bug & scale.
+The best treatment is to clean away the bugs, clean your plant leaves regularly with insecticidal soap and, in relentless cases, treat your plant with systemic pesticide as directed.

 Trimming Mahogany is a great way to keep your mahogany plant symmetrical and full.
 Mahogany have a tendency to grow up and get leggy, topping off the plants stem from time to time will keep it in balance.

 Enjoy your plant, and don't forget to water!

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.